Historic England - Its Role in Heritage Protection

 - The Register of Historic Battlefields

-Historic England is the decision-maker for new entries and amendments to the Register of Parks and Gardens and the Register of Battlefields and it administers applications for and advises the Secretary of State for Culture Media and Sport on designation of listed buildings, scheduled monuments and protected wreck sites and certificates of immunity from listing
+Historic England is the decision-maker for new entries and amendments to the Register of Parks and Gardens and the Register of Battlefields and it administers applications for and advises the Secretary of State for Digital, Culture, Media and Sport on designation of listed buildings, scheduled monuments and protected wreck sites and certificates of immunity from listing

-Role in the Planning System
+Role in the planning system

 Historic England will advise the Secretary of State for Communities and Local Government on matters it believes ought to be considered for call-in for his own determination.